marymar/vue-harry-potter-quiz-workshop/workshop-steps/step1.md

 import App from "./App.vue";
 ```

-The App.vue actually contains the ID-Selector #app which we'll use to mount with the Vue application.
+The App.vue actually contains the ID-Selector `#app` which we'll use to mount the Vue application.

 ```javascript
 <template>